superDross/dotfiles/notes/system_design/scalability.md

 - Backing up becomes complex; back up of shards must be co-ordinated
 - Operational complexity; adding indexes or columns, modifying schema becomes much more difficult

+## Caching

+### In Memory Caching

+In memory caches like Redis are key value stores that should be separated from your application layer.

+All data is stored in RAM and is therefore very fast.
+We should always be checking cache first before retrieve data from a database.

+There are two major cache patterns that are used:

+Cached Database Queries; the DB query results are stored in the cache with the key being the query itself.

+Cached Objects; store the complete instance of an object into the cache (I guess in conjunction with the `pickle` lib)

+The cached objects approach means we write to the cache anytime the object changes, using an id to track the object itself (key for the object in the cache).

+#### Cache-Aside

+The most common used caching approach.

+1. Application checks the cache, if found we have a hit and return it.
+2. If cache miss, the application get the data from the db, store it in the cache and return it.

+Pros:

+- great when using read-heavy workloads
+- if Redis goes down then the system still works as the application will simply go to the DB instead

+Cons:

+- can be out of sync with the DB if not using a TTL or an system to update the cache regularly.

+#### Read-Through Caching

+1. Application checks the cache.
+2. Cache returns it if available, else cache gets it from the db, stores it in itself then returns it to the application

+### LRU Caching

+This is not suitable for storing any objects that will be used across multiple applications servers e.g. session data.

+Essentially caching the function response against the args as a key in a dict.

+Example, suitable for caching request responses that never change.